4 min read

 My Puglian adventure had taught me what Jay Gatsby had figured out:

-Fulfilment derives from the pursuit and achievement of worthy goals; humans live through value hierarchies, and a life without values, no matter how privileged, becomes a burden in itself.
+Fulfillment derives from the pursuit and achievement of worthy goals; humans live through value hierarchies, and a life without values, no matter how privileged becomes a burden in itself.